-SaskCentral is committed to ensuring an inclusive workplace where employees can enjoy a healthy work-life balance.
+SaskCentral is committed to ensuring an inclusive workplace where employees can enjoy a challenging and rewarding career with work-life balance.

 This commitment has played a major role in the success of the organization.

-In 2019, SaskCentral was again named as one of the Best Workplaces in Canada by the Great Place to Work® Institute Canada, coming in #13 for organizations with less than 100 employees and making the list for the 12th consecutive year.
+In 2020, SaskCentral was again named as one of the Best Workplaces in Canada by the Great Place to Work® Institute Canada, coming in #44 for organizations with less than 100 employees and making the list for the 13th consecutive year.